datanav/docs/getting-started.rst

             ],
             ["comment", "Below code will first check zipcode in hr-person dataset, if it is null then it goes to crm-person dataset and so on.
-            Basically we prioritize the order on most trusted values."], ["add", "zipcode",
+            Basically we prioritize the order on most trusted values"], ["add", "zipcode",
                 ["coalesce",
                     ["list", "_S.hr-person:ZipCode", "_S.crm-person:PostalCode",